 Since the referendum a number of grassroot networks of UK citizens resident in the EU have sprung up to lobby government for secure residency status following Brexit.
 The Conservative Party pledged in their 2014 manifesto to grant ‘Votes for Life’ to UK citizens resident abroad, which will mean abolishing the current rule which disenfranchises UK citizens who have been resident abroad for more than 15 years.
 In October 2016 the Conservative government published a policy statement on ‘A democracy that works for everyone: British citizens overseas’, which set out how the 15 year rule will be removed.
-The Overseas Electors Bill 2017-2019 is a private members bill that seeks to end the 15-year time limit that took place in February 2018.
-The Bill ‘to make provision extending the basis on which British citizens outside the UK qualify to participate in parliamentary elections; and for connected purposes’ completed its public committee stage on 14 November 2018 (House of Commons 2018).
-The Bill is now due to have its report stage and third reading scheduled for 22 March 2019.
+The Overseas Electors Bill 2017-2019 was a private members bill that sought to end the 15-year time limit that took place in February 2018.
+The Bill ‘to make provision extending the basis on which British citizens outside the UK qualify to participate in parliamentary elections; and for connected purposes’ completed its public committee stage in November 2018 (House of Commons 2018).
+However, the Bill was filibustered by Conservative MP Phillip Davies – a member of the European Research Group and an ardent Brexiter – at the report stage (Collard 2019).
+Thus the Bill was killed off.

 Whilst there are a number of privately led networks for British nationals residing abroad, such as Expat Network, there is no specific state sponsored consultative or representative body or mechanism for UK nationals residing abroad.
-The FCO’s main way of communicating and responding to queries from Britons living abroad aside from physical consulates and embassies is through social media, where the FCO have dedicated facebook and twitter pages for British emigrants.
+The FCO’s main channel of communication and responding to queries from Britons living abroad (aside from physical consulates and embassies) is through social media, where the FCO have dedicated facebook and twitter pages for British emigrants.
 The FCO have made concerted efforts in recent years to publish up-to-date and bespoke travel advice for Britons and utilising social media as the key platform for communications.
 The latter has included terminating the LOCATE database – to register British emigrants – in 2013 when the FCO claimed that social media has superseded LOCATE system for registering details with an Embassy, especially in light of the fact that only 1 per cent of British emigrants used the registry service (British Embassy Cairo 2013).
 Most embassies have a dedicated facebook site for each host state specifically for Britons residing abroad where citizens are encouraged to engage with each other.

 British embassies and high commissions regularly hold conferences and events around the world – many of which are targeted at British emigrants – where the FCO can provide Q&A sessions on specific issues for Britons.
 Consulate efforts to hold discussions for Britons residing in Europe have seemingly increased since the referendum due to the uncertainty of status for Britons living in the EU.
 For example, in April 2018 the British Embassy in Paris held meetings across France to hear concerns around Brexit and residency status from Britons living in France locations (British Embassy Paris 2018).
 Likewise, the British Embassy in Spain held meetings in 2016 at local town halls to allow Britons residing in Spain to feedback their concerns around Brexit (British Embassy Consulate Palma de Mallorca 2016).
 Consulates can also provide details on any local clubs or organisations for British expatriate communities (FCO 2018).
 Furthermore, embassies and consulates often have close contacts with British businesses – with two overseas missions sharing premises with business groups (Hampshire 2013, p.
 314) – such as through British Business Forums (in Macedonia for example) and some embassies and/or high commissions specifically state that their mission is to support British businesses operating in host states.